Be revolutionary. Choose the right path and save up to 50% this Independence Day.

 Trading terms explained clearly.

-A practical glossary for traders learning forex, funded accounts, risk management, technical analysis, Fibonacci, execution, and trading psychology.
+A practical trading glossary for FX, futures, equities, funded accounts, risk management, technical analysis, Fibonacci, execution, and trading psychology.

-Use this as a reference library while you study, plan trades, compare funding pathways, or work through the KickStart Trading ecosystem.
+Use this as a reference while you study, plan trades, compare funding pathways, build discipline, and work through the wider KickStart Trading ecosystem.

 Search the Glossary